llMBQll/OmniLED/docs/devices.md

 > }
 > ```
 > In the above example a single emulator config was added for "SteelSeries Apex 7 TKL".

-## Find USB Settings For Your Device

-TODO